markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 > window.alert("Welcome to Robot Gladiators!
 Round " + ( i + 1 ) );
 > ```

 Notice how the `( i + 1 )` was wrapped in parentheses.
 What happens if we remove the parentheses?

 The parentheses are important because they allow the arithmetic operation to perform and then concatenates this sum to the string message.
-Without the parentheses, the `i` does not add the one but treats it like a string and concatenates the one, which is not what we are looking for.
+Without the parentheses, the `i` does not add the one but treats it like a string and concatenates the string "1", which is not what we are looking for.

 What else should we place inside this conditional code block?
 We could proceed with placing all our code from our `for` loop into this conditional block so these steps only occur when a player has health.
 Let's proceed with that so our conditional statement looks like this:
 ```javascript